 d.
-Eligibility after Transfer of Schools During Grades Nine through Twelve
+Eligibility after Transfer of Schools During Grades Nine through Twelve e.
+Impacts of Change of Residence in Grades Nine through Twelve

 A student who established athletic eligibility at a school during grades nine through twelve and then transfers to a member school is not eligible for a period of one year from the date of first attendance at the new school, unless the student applies for and is granted an exception due to hardship or other qualifying circumstance pursuant to Section 10 below.